Lemons, Lavender, & Laundry

 • Annie Sloan Coco Chalk Paint- Since the Annie Sloan brand is typically sold in specialty stores, I tried this method years later on some vanities in our bathroom and used Behr Pale Sepia and it worked beautifully.

-• Annie Sloan Dark Wax- Again, if you cannot find dark wax in the Annie Sloan brand, you can typically find something similar at your local hardware store.
+• Annie Sloan Dark Wax- Again, if you cannot find dark wax in the Annie Sloan brand, you can typically find something similar at your local hardware store or on Amazon.

 • Paintbrush